zhmcclient/python-zhmcclient/docs/appendix.rst

      A user-defined group of resources.

   Hardware Message
-     TBD - Not yet supported.
+     A message describing a problem with the hardware that the system has detected.

-     Also scoped to CPCs in any mode.
+     Hardware messages can exist for the Console and for CPCs in any mode.

   Job
      The execution of an asynchronous HMC operation.